shirha/checksum/README.md

 https://pypi.org/project/xxhash/

 Just place `xxhash64.exe` in same directory with the downloaded archives then run it.
-note: you probably need to '[unblock](unblock.jpg)' it after extracting from the zip.
+note: you probably need to '[unblock](unblock.jpg)' it after extracting it from the zip.

 The program options are:
 ```